yassouali/fast.ai_notes/parctical_DL/lecture2.md

 ### Finding an optimal learning rate

 How do we select the “right” learning rate to start training our model?
-This question is a heavily debated one in deep learning and fast.ai offers a solution based on a paper from Leslie Smith - Cyclical Learning Rates for training Neural Networks.
+This question is a he avily debated one in deep learning and fast.ai offers a solution based on a paper from Leslie Smith - Cyclical Learning Rates for training Neural Networks.

 <p align="center"> <img src="../figures/cyclic_learning_rate.png" width="250"> </p>

 The idea of the paper is quite simple: